bbauska/LFS171x/README.md

 Technological adoption is characterized by network effects, where the costs decrease with the increase in use of a certain technology.

-Since shifting to distributed ledger technology involves significant costs, open source software, communities and ecosystems that develop around these have a significant part to play.
+Since shifting to distributed ledger technology involves significant costs, open-source software, communities and ecosystems that develop around these have a significant part to play.

 Now, let's explore the Hyperledger frameworks (as of November 2020)
 </p>